Mshivam2409/rustduino/docs/docs/core/watchdog.md

 - A watchdog timer sometimes called a computer operating properly or COP timer, or simply a watchdog is an electronic or software timer that is used to detect and recover from computer malfunctions.
-- During normal operation, the computer regularly restarts the watchdog timer to prevent it from elapsing, or "timing out".
-If, due to a hardware fault or program error, the computer fails to restart the watchdog, the timer will elapse and generate a timeout signal.
+- During normal operation, the application regularly restarts the watchdog timer to prevent it from elapsing, or "timing out".
+If, due to a hardware fault or program error, the application fails to restart the watchdog, the timer will elapse and generate a timeout signal.
 The timeout signal is used to initiate corrective actions.
 The corrective actions typically include placing the computer and associated hardware in a safe state and invoking a computer reboot.
+- It is recommended to disable the watchdog timer, in case of non continous use.

-## Function Definitions
+## Structure Definitions

 WatchDog Represents a struct containing the register definition for watchdog timer.